JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 ## Advantages of Developing a Plugin in Kotlin

 Using Kotlin to write plugins for the IntelliJ Platform is very similar to writing plugins in Java.
-Existing Java classes can be converted to their Kotlin equivalents by using the [J2K converter](https://kotlinlang.org/docs/mixing-java-kotlin-intellij.html#converting-an-existing-java-file-to-kotlin-with-j2k) (part of Kotlin plugin).
+Existing Java classes can be converted to their Kotlin equivalents by using the [J2K converter](https://kotlinlang.org/docs/mixing-java-kotlin-intellij.html#converting-an-existing-java-file-to-kotlin-with-j2k) (part of the Kotlin plugin).

 In addition to [null safety](https://kotlinlang.org/docs/null-safety.html), [type-safe builders](https://kotlinlang.org/docs/type-safe-builders.html), and [](kotlin_coroutines.md), the Kotlin language offers many convenient features for plugin development, which make plugins easier to read and simpler to maintain.
 Much like [Kotlin for Android](https://kotlinlang.org/docs/android-overview.html), the IntelliJ Platform makes extensive use of callbacks, which are straightforward to express as [lambdas](https://kotlinlang.org/docs/lambdas.html) in Kotlin.

 Kotlin classes can be mixed in a project with existing Java code.
-This might come handy when certain APIs require the use of mentioned Kotlin Coroutines.
+This might come in handy when certain APIs require the use of mentioned Kotlin Coroutines.

 ### Adding Extensions